nrwl/nx/docs/guides/monorepo-nx-enterprise.md

 It's crucial for a large company with multiple teams contributing to the same repository to establish clear code ownership.

 Since Nx allows us to group apps and libs in directories, those directories can become code-ownership boundaries.
 That's why the structure of an Nx workspace often reflects the structure of an organization.
-GitHub Enterprise users can use the CODEOWNERS file for that.
+GitHub users can use the `CODEOWNERS` file for that.

 ```
 /libs/happynrwlapp  julie-happynrwlapp-lead